mufkuw/m-paperless/docs/usage.md

 ['object-level' permissions](#object-permissions).
 Global permissions determine which parts of the application a user can access (e.g. Documents, Tags, Settings) and object-level determine which objects are visible or editable.
 All objects have an 'owner' and 'view' and 'edit' permissions which can be granted to other users or groups.
-The paperless-ngx permissions system uses the built-in user model of the backend framework, Django.
+The M-Paperless permissions system uses the built-in user model of the backend framework, Django.

 !!! tip